MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 ## Monitor improvements

 Over time, the workload will evolve due to functionality changes, eliminating or accruing technical debt, and making tradeoffs.
-So, you should take a data-driven approach; leverage Azure built-in tools such as Azure Monitor and Azure Advisor; review their reports regularly and optimizing the environment accordingly.
+You should take a data-driven approach: you can use Azure built-in tools such as Azure Monitor and Azure Advisor and review their reports regularly to optimize your environment accordingly.
 Use the milestone feature of the assessment to track this change over time, using the prior milestone as a baseline.
 You'll see the change over time in the [Azure Well-Architected Review](/assessments/azure-architecture-review/).
 The workload's component of the subscription's [Azure Advisor](/azure/advisor/) score will probably improve as well.

 ## Tips